rzajac/esp-ecl/README.md

 $ make install
 ```

-which will install the library and headers in `$ESPROOT`.
+which will install the library, headers and scripts in appropriate places
+in `$ESPROOT`.

 ## License.